General Negligence Attorneys in New York

-Since 1999, Leav & Steinberg LLP has represented a number of clients who have been involved in general negligence incidents.
+Since 1999, Leav & Steinberg LLP has represented a number of clients involved in general negligence incidents.
 We are proud to serve residents in New York City and the surrounding areas, including Queens, Manhattan, and Brooklyn.
+If you’ve suffered a personal injury due to someone else’s negligent care, our lawyers will work to get you the verdict and settlement your case deserves.

 New York General Negligence Lawyers

 Negligence is much more than a simple act of carelessness.
-Rather, negligence is conduct that falls short of what a reasonable person would do to protect another from foreseeable risks of harm.
-Because defendants will often try to push for a motion to dismiss or a motion for summary judgment, our general negligence attorneys work diligently to counter these arguments and prove the legitimacy of our clients’ cases.
+Rather, negligence is a duty of care that falls short of what a reasonable person would do to protect another from foreseeable risks of harm.
+Because defendants will often try to push for a motion to dismiss or a motion for summary judgment, our general negligence attorneys in New York work diligently to counter these arguments and prove the legitimacy of our clients’ cases.

 Common negligence cases may include any of the following: